arian2528/slim-php-rest-api-skeleton/README.md

 Use Psr for handling Request/Response
 Add middleware to filter only specific request

+## Create the factory class

+Create src/include/factory.php
+Create a class to intantiate other classes depending teh service requested.
+Design patter: Factory

-Add routes for CRUD functionality
+## Add routes for CRUD functionality

+Create Fetch route to handling fetch data request